jmstaelens95/my_website/content/blogs/homework4.md

 There were issues with some computations   A: x9   B: x8

+There were issues with some computations   A: x9   B: x9

 There were issues with some computations   A: x10   B: x9

+There were issues with some computations   A: x10   B: x10

 There were issues with some computations   A: x10   B: x10
 ```